FDonovan98/portfolio/pages/ReflectiveJournal.md

     </div>
 <div>

+As you can see, while my idea started as an interior I have shifted to an external shot as it's what I felt more drawn too, and I believe it will be more reasonable and flexible in terms of project scope.
+While an interior could need a good amount of props to decorate, I am hoping to be able to repeat a lot of detail that I sculpt for the outside.

+<p style="margin-bottom:3cm;"></p>

 <h2>September, October, and The Future</h2>
 This initial period of my masters has been focused around 'finding the passion', experimenting and finding the area of game art that I am most drawn to, and then planning my development pathway with this in mind.
 Moving forward I will be scaling down the time committed to developing my 2D skills, as I was spending a quarter of my time on it.
 While still a useful aspect, it is not an area I am as passionate about, so while I continue to attend first year concept art lectures the time I spend practising these concepts will be reduced.
 This will allow me to dedicate more time to the most compelling and important aspects for my future career, primarily the development of assets and environments in Maya, zBrush, and in engine.